 Paperworld trends present pioneering lifestyle trends and innovative solutions for tomorrow's workplace.
 For this purpose, developments in the areas of fashion and architecture as well as product and furniture design were used and transferred to the stationery industry.

-Design consultants bora.herke.palmisano stage the trends of 2019/20 with products from selected exhibitors at the Paperworld Trend Exhibition.
-Furthermore, the trends will be presented from 26 to 28 January 2019 at 11 a.m. and 3 p.m. with a lecture and guided tour.
-On Tuesday, 29 January 2019, it will take place at 11 a.m.
-The Paperworld trend provides you with valuable ideas for your product selection and shop design.
+Design consultants bora.herke.palmisano staged the trends of 2019/20 with products from selected exhibitors at the Paperworld Trend Exhibition.
+Furthermore, the trends were presented from 26 to 28 January 2019 at 11 a.m. and 3 p.m. with a lecture and guided tour.
+On Tuesday, 29 January 2019, it took place at 11 a.m.

 NEW LOCATION: Hall 3.1 F10